-If you would like to participate in discussions regarding your water quality, you may attend the following meetings or educational events: Regular Board of Public Works meetings occur on the second and fourth Tuesdays of each month at the Department of Public Works Temporary Office located at 31 Main Street (Old Town Hall) in Sterling.
+If you would like to participate in discussions regarding your water quality, you may attend the following meetings or educational events: Regular Board of Public Works meetings occur on the second and fourth Tuesdays of each month at the Department of Public Works 171 Worcester Road Sterling MA..
 The public is welcome.